-Step 4: Share with your authors
+Part 4: Share with your authors

-It is absolutely crucial that you share both the measurements and results of the analysis with your authors.
+It is crucial that you share both the measurements and results of the analysis with your authors.
 You should reinforce the measurements through process and training.
 You should keep a regular interval for reviewing the measurements and the results of the analysis.

 Once you have successfully analyzed and improved your content according to a basic quality standard, you can consider more complex quality metrics.
 Of course, each company's quality standards will vary based on industry, audience, material, etc.